-Contact URETEK for Solutions to Your Foundation Problems
+Contact URETEK for Solutions to Your Concrete Cracks & Foundation Problems

-URETEK Gulf Coast has remained dedicated to offering its clients the best quality plumbing and foundation repair in Houston for all types of private and public structures.
+URETEK Gulf Coast has remained dedicated to offering its clients the best quality foundation repair in Houston for all types of private and public structures.
 Our foam foundation injection and pressed piling foundation repair methods will guarantee that you get the most satisfactory results.
 Our foundation repair before and after pictures speak for themselves.

-Contact our team today if you’re based in Houston and would like to learn more about our commercial and home services!
+Contact our team today if you’re based in Houston and would like more information about our commercial and home services!